 03 of 04

 With its compact peninsular shape and small beaches tucked into the shoreline's curlicues, Búzios is one of the top beach hopping destinations in Brazil.
+Whichever beach you choose, you can't go wrong.
+Each has their particular offerings, but they are all pristine and incredibly beautiful.
 Choose a place to stay on the beach that best suits your style and explore other beaches by car, catamaran or on foot.
-Some boat tours include nearby islands.

 Continue to 4 of 4 below.